system-sutradhar/havanahouse/README.md

 ## Environment Variables

 Each package relies on environment variables.
-Copy the provided `.env` files or create them manually using the following keys.
+Copy the corresponding `.env.example` file to `.env` and fill in your own credentials.

 ### admin/.env
 ```